 IT Advisor to Board of Directors, Grants to You — 2012 to 2014

 Liaison to webmaster and web host.
 Responsible for identifying issues with web site, reporting them to webmaster, and tracking them until resolved.
 Assisted in recruiting new webmaster.
 Also member of New Business Model Committee.

 Executive Vice President/Webmaster, Working to Halt Online Abuse — 1998 to 2005

 WHOA assisted people who were being harassed online and worked to increase awareness of internet safety issues in the general public and among law enforcement personnel and legislators.

 - Served on the Board of Directors.
 Helped create policies and procedures for the organization

 - Analyzed statistics collected from cases for 2000 and 2001 and create annual reports based on them

 - Featured as an Internet Security expert during interviews with 20/20 Downtown, Oprah, The Net, WSB News, .Net, The Site, USA Today, US News & World Report, AP, and other televised and print media

-- Developed and maintained web site at http://www.haltabuse.org/ (created the design and wrote much of the content that is still on the site)
+- Developed and maintained web site at https://www.haltabuse.org/ (created the design and wrote most of the content that was on the site at that time)